 The work to ensure and develop quality in education and research is ongoing at departmental level, faculty level and university-wide.
 The aim of our quality work is to follow up whether the faculty’s programmes live up to laws and regulations as well as national and international standards and guidelines.
 The aim is also to create preconditions for pedagogical development.

 Work to develop and assure the quality of our education is a daily activity that involves students, teachers, management, and support staff.
 Participation, peer review and sharing of experiences across departmental boundaries characterise our view on quality management.
-That is why various forms of meeting places and forums for dialogue and discussion are particularly important elements of our quality culture.
+Various forms of meeting places and forums for dialogue and discussion are particularly important elements of our quality culture

 At the departments, continuous and systematic quality management is carried out in accordance with the University’s quality policy.
 The smallest component of this work is at the course and study programme level and is about incorporating students’ views on our courses and study programmes through course and programme evaluations.

 Course evaluations are generally submitted anonymously, in digital form, at the end of a course and are used to compile a forward-looking course report which weighs in the teachers’ own reflections and experiences from the course implementation and the students’ achievement of the intended learning outcomes.
 In many courses, the students’ anonymous course evaluations are supplemented by various forms of oral dialogue with the students during the course or study programme.
 In many cases, it is better that action can be taken on things that may not be working well in a course at an early stage.